AccelStor Renews License Agreement with Login VSI

 Login VSI for Load Testing will be used in AccelStor's R&D labs and Technical Marketing

-Login VSI (www.loginvsi.com), the industry standard in VDI and SBC performance testing, announces the multi-year renewal of the license agreement with AccelStor Ltd. Login VSI will be used in AccelStor's R&D labs and Technical Marketing materials.
+AccelStor, the manufacturer of award-winning all-flash arrays (AFAs), announced the multi-year renewal of the license agreement with Login VSI (www.loginvsi.com), the industry standard in VDI and SBC performance testing.
+Login VSI will be used in AccelStor's R&D labs and Technical Marketing materials.

 "We are committed to providing our VDI customers with the best possible end-user experience.
 This means we are 100% focused on the optimal performance and scalability of our solutions," says Stefan Ferrari, Technical Sales Director of AccelStor.
 "The Login VSI software helps us build superior products and demonstrate the power of our solutions in an objective and industry standard way."